ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/advanced/Interactivity.md

 Now, if you click on a pie slice, you will see that the data has been filtered to the category of that slice.
 It's also important to note that the visual will not recive a call to `update()`, so you will have to explicitly update your visual if you must.

+You can also pass `ISelectionManager` an array of selection IDs if you want to enable multiple selection.

 The next step is to add visual feedback.
 It is very important for the consumer to know right away that they've selected a subsection of the data.
 I've implemented this in a very crude manner, so you should put much more thought into how you provide visual feedback for your visuals.

 ```